jsom1/jsom1.github.io/_walkthroughs/WifineticTwo.md

 On Kali, we see it's an *aarch64* architecture (for ARM-64 bits systems), whereas it's an *x86_64* architecture on the target.\\
 It might me possible to recompile those binaries to match the architecture, but I think it's a bit complicated and probably not what we are supposed to do.

-After searching on the internet about bruteforcing PSK, we find many mentions to the **Pixie Dust attack* on a router.\\
+After searching on the internet about bruteforcing PSK, we find many mentions to the **Pixie Dust attack**.\\
 More information about the attack can be found on <a href="https://security.stackexchange.com/questions/149178/what-is-pixie-dust-attack-on-router" target="_blank">Stack Overflow</a>.\\
 For this attack to work, WPS must be enabled, and we saw it is the case in the image above.\\
 There is an available python exploit which performs this Pixie Dust attack that can be found on <a href="https://github.com/kimocoder/OneShot" target="_blank">Github</a>.